 At Seaglass, to guarantee exceptional counseling and care, our clinicians are skilled in a range of trauma therapy practices.
-In doing so, we are especially equipped to help women in early recovery from alcohol and drug addiction.
+In doing so, we are especially equipped to help men and women in early recovery from alcohol and drug addiction.
 Trauma therapy is a crucial aspect of addiction treatment, as many individuals who struggle with substance abuse have also experienced trauma in their lives.

 What Is Trauma?